neil-dev/flutter_map/README.md

 A Flutter app made to showcase the use of Google Places API to show the locations of nearby places such as atms and pharmacies on a map.

+## What will you learn?

+- State Management using Bloc Pattern.
+- Integrating Google Places API with your App.
+- Google Map features like creation of markers, managing zoom and recentre.
+- Searching for nearby places.
+- Making custom animated buttons.

 ## APIs

 - Google Maps API.